jose-elias-alvarez/null-ls.nvim/doc/CONTRIBUTING.md

   examples and follow the existing style.

 - A built-in source's arguments are the minimal arguments required for the source to work.
-Leave out non-essential arguments.
+Leave out non-essential arguments.

 ## Sources